religious-ecologies/process-photos/README.md

 In general, this program should already be available to you on the server.
 But if you need to build it, you can clone this repository and run `make build`.
 Note that because this program uses the CGO bindings in order to build [Go Imagick](https://github.com/gographics/imagick) package, some environment variables need to be set.
 The Makefile takes care of this.

+Note that this program assumes an ImageMagick in the 6.x version range is available, both for compiling and available as the `convert` command in your path.
+You can get this version of ImageMagick on Mac with `brew install imagemagick@6`.
+On Linux that is the version available in most package repositories.

 You can test the program on the included images by running `make test`.

 ## License and acknowledgements